emoncms/emoncms/docs/LinuxInstall.md

 Save (Ctrl-X), type Y and exit

-### Install add-on emoncms modules
+### Install add-on emoncms modules (optional)

     cd /var/www/html/emoncms/Modules
     git clone https://github.com/emoncms/dashboard.git
     git clone https://github.com/emoncms/app.git

+Once logged into Emoncms check for database upates on the Admin page.

 See individual module readme's for further information on individual module installation.

-### In an internet browser, load emoncms:
+## Runing Emoncms

 [http://localhost/emoncms](http://localhost/emoncms)

 The first time you run emoncms it will automatically setup the database and you will be taken straight to the register/login screen.

 Create an account by entering your email and password and clicking register to complete.